Are you in the cloud or thinking about making the investment?

 Offering “cloud” is still a scary thought for some businesses.

-We’ve put together five different types of cloud end customers that you may interact with when selling cloud solutions.
+Along with our 5 simple steps to kick-starting your cloud journey, we’ve identified 5 different types of cloud end customers that you may interact with when selling cloud solutions.

 1. Technology transformers

 These customers are cloud-first, cloud-ready and born in the cloud.

 The low hanging fruit that you can reach out to since they heavily depend on cloud solutions.

 Technology transformers want to keep up with the latest and greatest technology.